jonathanrmarsh4/Flo/replit.md

 - **ML Notification Safeguards:** Anomaly detection and insights generation require: (a) premium/admin user status, (b) 14+ days of established baseline data with 42+ minimum data points.
 Prevents notification flooding for new users.
 - **Mobile Logout Device Token Deactivation:** POST `/api/mobile/auth/logout` endpoint deactivates all device tokens for the user, stopping push notifications after logout.
 The iOS client now calls this endpoint before clearing local authentication state.
 - **Account Deletion Feature:** Users can delete their account as a final step after deleting their data.
 The DELETE `/api/user/account` endpoint performs self-deletion, and the DeleteDataConfirmation modal offers account deletion as an optional follow-up step.
+- **Cumulative Metrics Aggregation Fix:** ClickHouse queries now use `max(value)` for cumulative daily metrics (steps, active_energy, exercise_minutes, etc.) instead of `avg(value)`.
+This fixes incorrect step counts in insights where partial syncs (8, 283, 7074 steps throughout the day) were being averaged instead of taking the final daily maximum value.

 ## External Dependencies